ibrahim-sall/LamAPI/python/README.md

  run '''bash
  python client.py
  '''
- and access to to localhost webpage to do the request with one click on the button
+ and access to localhost webpage to make the request with one click on the button

  WARNING Everything is on the local where client.py is running so not good for production.